Newtown area graffiti and street art: King Street north and environs

-The first mural that visitors will encounter when traveling south along King St. from the city is the "Herald" mural in northern King St. This large mural is an enlarged reproduction of the above the fold of the front page of the Friday 10 July 1992 edition of the Sydney Morning Herald newspaper, as can be clearly seen in the accompanying image.
+The first mural that visitors will encounter when traveling south along King Street from the city is the "Herald" mural in northern King Street.
+This large mural is an enlarged reproduction of the above the fold of the front page of the 10 July 1992 edition of the Sydney Morning Herald newspaper, as can be clearly seen in the accompanying image.
 The image below the SMH says 'No Time'.
 At the bottom right hand corner used to be the words 'like the present'.
 This little section was removed during the creation of a driveway for the business that set up next door (around the mid-2000s).

 The "I Have a Dream" (Martin Luther King) mural, painted over two nights in August 1991, is the largest, most prominent, and the longest-surviving of the many large format murals created around Newtown by the team known as Unmitigated Audacity Productions, the core members of which were New Zealand-born Canadian artist Andrew Aiken and his colleague Juilee Pryor.
 They were assisted in this mural by Tony Spanos, who provided a cherry-picker to allow the upper part of the mural to be painted.
 It commemorates American civil rights leader Dr Martin Luther King Jr. One of the last surviving large-format murals in the area, it displays a large portrait of Dr King, next to a large painted depiction of the Apollo 8 photograph of the Earth from space, and quotes Dr King's 1963 "I Have a Dream" in large Gothic lettering, near which is the quotation from Genesis 37:19: "Behold the dreamer cometh; Come now therefore and let us slay him, and we shall see what will become of his dreams".